github/personal-website/README.md

 ### Quick configuration changes

 Most customizations can be done in a matter of seconds, by revising your repository's `_config.yml` file.
-Just remember to restart your local server each time you save new changes so your Jekyll-powered website rebuilds correctly:
+Just remember to restart your local server each time you save new changes so that your Jekyll-powered website rebuilds correctly:

 1. Shut down your server by entering the keyboard command <kbd>CTRL</kbd>+<kbd>c</kbd>
 2. Restart your server: `bundle exec jekyll serve`